openhab/org.openhab.binding.zwave/doc/philio/phpsr03_0_0.md

 ### Parameter 2: Basic Set Level

 Basic Set Level
-Setting the BASIC command value to turn on the light.

-  * The 255 means turn on the light.
-  * For dimmer equipment 1 to 100 means the light strength.
-0 means turn off the light.
+<p&gtSetting the BASIC command value to turn on the light.</p&gt <ul&gt<li&gtThe 255 means turn on the light.</li&gt <li&gtFor dimmer equipment 1 to 100 means the light strength.
+0 means turn off the light.</li&gt </ul&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.